opennetworkinglab/onos/apps/p4-tutorial/README.md

 ### MyTunnel App

-This app is used to provide connectivity between each pair of hosts via the MyTunnel protocol.
-The implementation can be found [here](./mytunnel/src/main/java/org/onosproject/p4tutorial/mytunnel/MyTunnelApp.java), and it will be discussed in more details on Exercise 2.
+This app is used to provide connectivity between each pair of hosts via the MyTunnel protocol, a non-standard tunneling protocol created for this exercise.
+The implementation of this app can be found [here](./mytunnel/src/main/java/org/onosproject/p4tutorial/mytunnel/MyTunnelApp.java), and it will be discussed in more details on Exercise 2.